Anti-Inflammatory Diet Plan →

 3. Add more oil and repeat for the second batch.

-4. Place all on paper towel and blot off extra oil if desired.
+4. Place all balls on paper towel and blot off any extra oil if desired.
 Season with more salt/pepper if desired.
 Serve right away or freeze for later.

 Notes

-• If you don’t have tapioca flour, try 3 tbsp brown rice flour or all purpose GF flour.
+• If you don’t have tapioca flour, try 3 tablespoons brown rice flour or all purpose gluten free flour.

 • If you are using previously frozen broccoli, I recommend baking option.
 OVEN BAKED option

-• AIR FRYER OPTION –Place 7-8 chilled falafel balls in the air fryer and fry at 370F for 15-17 minutes or until golden brown.
-Turn falafel over half way through cooking.
+• AIR FRYER OPTION – Place 7-8 chilled falafel balls in the air fryer and fry at 370F for 15-17 minutes or until golden brown.
+Turn falafels over half way through cooking.
 Best to work in two batches.

 • Prep Time: 20 min